-Any form of exercise does not only help improve the cardiovascular system, but also helps in improving memory.
+Any form of exercise does not only helps improve the cardiovascular system but also helps in improving memory.
 You can easily promote an active lifestyle among the employees by incorporating a jogging or bike trail to entice them to get up and be more active.

 You may also outsource instructors, yoginis, or even a Zumba trainer to have a scheduled group activity at least once a week.
 The simplest way to achieve this, however, is to encourage your employees to use the stairs instead of riding the lift.

-The secret to achieving a healthy workforce is to adapt a long-term sustainable lifestyle amongst the employees.
-This is very important when it comes to lifestyle change.
+The secret to achieving a healthy workforce is to adopt a long-term sustainable lifestyle amongst the employees.
+This is very important when it comes to a lifestyle change.
 It could be as simple as imposing an all-veggies or all-fruits day where junk foods and sweets are not allowed.

 Also, try to encourage a work culture that avoids unhealthy practices like smoking and more importantly, illegal drugs.

 While physical health is crucial, an employee’s mental well-being is equally important.
 One of the most notorious culprits behind stress is work-related problems.
-Try to adapt a work-life balance advocacy by prohibiting your workers to bring home their laptops and other work-related gadgets.
+Try to adopt work-life balance advocacy by prohibiting your workers to bring home their laptops and other work-related gadgets.

 All work must only be done within the premises of the company, so employees could relax and focus on leisure at home.
-Other ways to focus on an employee’s mental well-being is to promote mental health awareness is through a mandatory team-building activity that will engage employees in an activity beyond work.
+Another way to focus on an employee’s mental well-being is to promote mental health awareness is through a mandatory team-building activity that will engage employees in an activity beyond work.